-One of the learning mottos I live by was commonly attributed to Albert Einstein.
-He said that once we stop learning, we start dying, and I know this to be true — well, for the intellectual sense.
+One of the mottos I live by was commonly attributed to Albert Einstein.
+He said that once we stop learning, we start dying, and I know this to be true — well, in the intellectual sense.

 Learning never stops after graduation.
 In fact, it is the best time to explore more learning opportunities because you are no longer bound by the curriculum and your instructors.
-You are finally free to learn from a broader range of topics and maybe discover other interests.
+You can learn from a broader range of topics and discover other interests.

 On the other hand, some older people want to test the bounds of their interests.
-For example, I have a retiring workmate at 65 years old, who, on the very last month of his government work, is still trying to improve his software.
+For example, I have a retiring workmate, 65 years old, who, in the very last month of his government work, is still trying to improve his software.
 Yes, he is a senior citizen programmer.

-I work in a government institution where complacency is rampant.
+I used to work in a government institution where complacency was rampant.
 Sadly, many middle-aged men and women stopped learning something new after starting a family or securing their tenure.
-It seems like they have already started to wait for their retirement.

-Before doing anything, it is essential to understand why you are doing it.
-In the case of continuous learning, as long as you are learning, you will never be left out.
+Before doing anything, it is essential to understand why you want to learn.
+In the case of continuous learning, as long as you are adding knowledge, you will never be left out.

 Also, there is the self-satisfaction of learning something you never thought possible or doing something you thought you couldn’t.

-There are so many things to learn.
+There are many things to learn and improve on, so learning never stops.
 And just like any other endeavor, starting is the hardest thing to do.
-So, as a rule of thumb, you should first dedicate your time to the things that spark your interest.

-Your interest may not necessarily be connected to your job or career.
-It can be about a hobby that you’ve always wanted to do or a skill that hopefully, one day, be another source of income.
+Your interest may not necessarily be connected to your current job or career.
+It can be about a hobby you’ve always wanted to do or a skill that hopefully will one day be another source of income.

-When learning something new, it is crucial to start from a general topic before slowly narrowing it down to a niche.
+When learning something new, starting from a general topic before slowly narrowing it down to a niche is crucial.

-For example, suppose you want to learn about the stock market.
+For example, you want to learn about the stock market and investing.
 In that case, you will first study what the stock market is and how it functions before going deep into the financial ratios of fundamental analysis or trading indicators of technical analysis.

 There are four categories that I believe we should learn: